Partitioned tables and indexes

 Partitioned index operations

 When the database engine performs sorting to build partitioned indexes, it first builds one sort table for each partition.
 It then builds the sort tables either in the respective filegroup of each partition or in tempdb if the SORT_IN_TEMPDB index option is specified.
 Each sort table requires a minimum amount of memory to build.
-When you are building a partitioned index that is aligned with its base table, sort tables are built one at a time, using less memory.
-However, when you are building a nonaligned partitioned index, the sort tables are built at the same time.
+When you're building a partitioned index that is aligned with its base table, sort tables are built one at a time, using less memory.
+However, when you're building a nonaligned partitioned index, the sort tables are built at the same time.
 As a result, there must be sufficient memory to handle these concurrent sorts.
 The larger the number of partitions, the more memory required.
 The minimum size for each sort table, for each partition, is 40 pages, with 8 kilobytes per page.
 For example, a nonaligned partitioned index with 100 partitions requires sufficient memory to serially sort 4,000 (40 * 100) pages at the same time.
 If this memory is available, the build operation will succeed, but performance may suffer.
-If this memory is not available, the build operation will fail.
-Alternatively, an aligned partitioned index with 100 partitions requires only sufficient memory to sort 40 pages, because the sorts are not performed at the same time.
+If this memory isn't available, the build operation will fail.
+Alternatively, an aligned partitioned index with 100 partitions requires only sufficient memory to sort 40 pages, because the sorts aren't performed at the same time.

 For both aligned and non-aligned indexes, the memory requirement can be greater if the database engine is using query parallelism to the build operation on a multiprocessor computer.
 This is because the greater the degree of parallelism (DOP), the greater the memory requirement.
 For example, if the database engine sets DOP to 4, a nonaligned partitioned index with 100 partitions requires sufficient memory for four processors to sort 4,000 pages at the same time, or 16,000 pages.
 If the partitioned index is aligned, the memory requirement is reduced to four processors sorting 40 pages, or 160 (4 * 40) pages.
 You can use the MAXDOP index option to manually reduce the degrees of parallelism.